sparkflows/sparkflows-docs/docs/user-guide/machine-learning/model-persistence/Introduction.rst

 The ML models can be saved into the following locations:

-* HDFS : when Fire Insights is connected to a Hadoop Cluster
+* HDFS : When Fire Insights is connected to a Hadoop Cluster.

-* S3 : when Fire is configured and connected to AWS.
+* S3 : When Fire Insights is configured and connected to AWS.

-* Local Machine FileSystem : when Fire is running in local mode
+* Local Machine FileSystem : When Fire Insights is running in local mode.

 In order to save onto S3, the model path can be provided as ``s3://models/priceprediction``.